The Infant Development and the Environment Study

 Our findings from TIDES suggest that prenatal exposure to common chemicals in our diet and homes, such as phthalates – chemicals that make plastics soft and flexible – may affect the development of the reproductive tract in baby boys, but not that of girls.
 These results are also affected by the amount of stress that mom reported during pregnancy.
 We have additionally looked at how these chemicals and stressors may impact children’s brain development, asthma risks, and growth.

-Our Next Study Phase: TIDES ECHO
+Our Current Study Phase: TIDES ECHO

 Next Steps for Participants

 If you are a TIDES participant who agreed to be contacted for further participation, the TIDES research team will contact you via email or phone to determine your interest in continuing with the study.
 We are now scheduling visits for TIDES children who are approximately age 9-10.
 Should you agree to continue participating, we will schedule you and your child according to your availability.
 We are still happy to follow-up with you even if you have left the Rochester-area.

 If you are a TIDES participant and would like to update your contact information, please use the TIDES Contact Form.

 We very much look forward to being in contact with you again!